gkute/CombatTimeTracker/README.md

 * Option to resize the tracker(within reason)
 * Option to select which font to use for the text
 * Option to change the backdrop opacity
+* Option to choose if combat end text prints
 * Option to choose when the tracker loads:
     * Dungeons Only
     * Raids Only